gluten-safe - primordial grain of antiquity

 Add: springwater and what ever you like (sprouts, raisins, dates, etc)

-RECIPE 1 cup active sourdough culture , 2 cups einkorn flour-mix, plus more for dusting, 1/2 cup spring or rain water.
-(Optional: Nori Seaweed Flakes, Dash of Maple Syrup, raisins or dates) 1 cup = 128 grams
+RECIPE Ingredients: 1 cup active sourdough culture , 2 cups einkorn flour-mix, plus more for dusting, 1/2 cup spring or rain water.
+(Optional: Seaweed, Dash of Maple Syrup, raisins or dates)

 Day 1 Morning - Fermentation: Mix 1 cup active sourdough with 1 cup flour-mix.
 Add water for a pancake batter consistency.
 Feed with 3 tbsp mix mid-morning and afternoon.
 Ferment ~ 8 hours.
 Keep in fridge on hot days.
 If you do not have starter - use yeast.

 Day 1 Evening - Dough: Add more flour-mix to make a firm and responsive dough.
 Knead and shape loaves.
 Put in oiled, floured bread pan.
 Dust with flour and score.
 Cover with plastic bag and proof overnight in refrigerator.

 Day 2 - Bake: Place loaves in a cool oven, turn on oven to ~325 Bake for 50 minutes.
 Turn off oven, but leave loaves in oven for another half hour.
 Let cool.
 Enjoy!